CloudKlass/Azure-Admin/Instructions/Labs/LAB_10-Implement_Data_Protection.md

     >**Note**: Wait for the deployment to complete.
 It should take about a minute.

-1. Search and select your Recovery Services vault.
+1. In the portal search box, search and select your Recovery Services vault.

 1. Select **Diagnostic Settings** and then select **Add diagnostic setting**.